MarkyMooCow/S3-Final-Sprint/readme.txt

 I'll need you to run two commands in your terminal.

 npm init
-npm i bcrypt ejs express express-flash express-session method-override mongodb passport passport-local pg npm install dotenv npm i --save-dev env
+npm i bcrypt dotenv ejs express express-flash express-session method-override mongodb passport passport-local pg npm i --save-dev env

 One is slightly longer then the others.